 - Gerbera daisy – These large daisy variations are the fifth most popular flower in the world.
-The gerbera daisy symbolize cheerfulness, which makes it a perfect addition to this bouquet.
+The gerbera daisy symbolizes cheerfulness, which makes it a perfect addition to this bouquet.
 The flower’s yellow center adds a bright pop of color to give this bouquet the right amount of cheer.

 - Coneflower – Also known as echinacea, these flowers are similar in shape to daisies and are also drought-tolerant.
-Coneflower centers add texture to a bouquet like the one above above.
+Coneflower centers add texture to a bouquet like the one above.

-Photo Courtesy of: Alicia King Photography
+Photo Courtesy of Alicia King Photography

 A more modern and subtle take on this bouquet is perfect for the modern bride or a sophisticated colleague.
 The soft and light pinks coupled with the whites in this bouquet can add a serene ambiance to any coffee table or desktop.
 The Queen Anne’s lace adds a calming touch to this muted bouquet.